Fraction Calculator

 2. Divide: the result of step No. 1 : 1000 = 7/4 : 1000 = 7/4 · 1/1000 = 7 · 1/4 · 1000 = 7/4000

 The second operand is an integer.
 It is equivalent to the fraction 1000/1.
 Dividing two fractions is the same as multiplying the first fraction by the reciprocal value of the second fraction.
 The first sub-step is to find the reciprocal (reverse the numerator and denominator, reciprocal of 1000/1 is 1/1000) of the second fraction.
 Next, multiply the two numerators.
 Then, multiply the two denominators.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, seven quarters divided by one thousand equals seven over four thousand.